Local Recording Groups

 Featured below is a selection of popular groups we work with in Cumbria.
 If you’re looking for something specific but struggling to find it, then feel free to contact us and we’ll give you a hand.

-Many local groups sit under the Cumbria Naturalists Union, an umbrella organisation that publishes the county’s annual natural history report, ‘Birds and Wildlife in Cumbria’.
+Many local groups contribute to the county’s annual natural history report, ‘Birds and Wildlife in Cumbria’ which is published by Cumbria Bird Club.
 CBDC supports ‘Birds and Wildlife in Cumbria’ by providing data to the authors of the publication’s various reports.
 Copies of the report are available from the Tullie House shop or from Cumbria Bird Club.

 You’re always welcome to send records of any and all species to us directly, via our ‘Submit A Record’ page.
 If you send a record to anywhere else as well as CBDC, then please let us know so we can manage duplicate records.